motet-a/toy/README.md

 ## Compile and run

 You need Node.js, a C compiler and GNU make.
-Just run `make`.
+Just run `make` and try the examples.

 ## Why?